 In 2018, she ended up in the ER, and “they found a fecal block in my small intestine.
 I had to go through 14 days of a water fast, with two bowel preps, to clear the fecal block in my small intestine.”
 Amanda had a colonoscopy, which found nothing.
 All of her tests in 2018 were normal.
 “They never talked to me about diet.”

-“At the end of 2019, my sister-in-law said ‘have you ever heard of SIBO, small intestinal bacterial overgrowth?”
-Amanda would learn she did have SIBO, and started following a keto diet.
+“At the end of 2019, my sister-in-law said, ‘Have you ever heard of SIBO, small intestinal bacterial overgrowth?”
+Amanda learned she did have SIBO and started following a keto diet.
 Keto would help a little, but she still had the same symptoms.